 Invasive Species Control

-The AWFCG Invasive Species Task Group (ISTG) has developed and communicated strategies for preventing the introduction and spread of invasive species during fire operations.
-Strategies address issues within the State, as well as issues involving movement of people and resources from outside the State by, including Alaska crews and resources returning from outside fire assignments.
-Agency invasive species contacts will review this section of the AOP annually for currency.
+The AWFCG Fire/Invasive Species Committee (FISC; formerly the Invasive Species Task Group) has developed and communicated strategies for preventing the introduction and spread of invasive species during fire operations.
+Strategies address issues within Alaska, as well as concerns involving movement of people and resources from outside the State, including Alaska crews and resources returning from outside fire assignments.
+FISC members will review this section of the Operating Plan annually for currency.

 Informational materials to support these strategies have been developed to ensure that firefighters understand the problems associated with invasive species in Alaska and reinforce the tactics necessary to prevent their spread including: